BrunoRochaDev/Vouch-Reputation-System/README.md

 This is the "Friends of my enemies are my enemies" policy.
 This is in place to make it so users are negatively impacted by associating with known bad actors, for reasons discussed later.

 A similar policy not applicable is this example is the "Enemies of my enemies might not be my friend".
 It states that when attributing influence to nodes, a given branch can only have one negative connection in it.
 From the second negative onwards, the influences are ignored.
-This is in place because it does not logically follow that vouching against someone considered to be unreputable is somehow evidence of good behaviour, as infighting between malectors is possible.
+This is in place because it does not logically follow that vouching against someone considered to be disreputable is somehow evidence of good behavior, as infighting between malefactors is possible.

 <p align="center">
     <i>Example of "Enemies of my enemies might not be my friend".
 Node X has no influence applied on them.</i>